What are “Qualified Transportation Accounts” or “QTAs”?

 - Click here for the Parking Reimbursement Request form

-If your parking and/or transit costs change during the year, you may make a subsequent change to your election(s) on a monthly basis.
+If parking and/or transit costs change during the year, participants may make a subsequent change to the election(s) on a monthly basis.
 All changes must be made on a prospective basis only.

-Can I still use the card after my employment ends?
+Can the card be used after employment ends?

-Your card will no longer function once your termination of employment has been processed.
-You may submit receipts for any unreimbursed parking expenses, incurred while you were employed, within your plan’s run out period.
+The card will no longer function once a termination of employment has been processed.
+A former participant may submit receipts for any unreimbursed parking expenses, incurred while employed, within the plan’s run out period.
 Unreimbursed transit expenses are not eligible for reimbursement.

-Will I receive a new debit card each year?
+Will participants receive a new debit card each year?

-Your card lasts for 3 years, so you will not receive a new card until the expiration date of your current card.
+Cards last for 3-5 years, so participants will not receive a new card until the expiration date of the current card.

 What is the time frame for requesting reimbursement?

 IRS regulations indicate that requests must be received within 180 days of the date of service.
-If you revoke your election and remain eligible to participate, you may continue to use the card in order to exhaust the balance in your transit and/or parking account.
-Upon termination of employment, your card will be deactivated.
-You may submit receipts, for any unreimbursed parking expenses incurred while you were employed, within your plan’s run out period.
+If a participant revokes an election and remains eligible to participate, he or she may continue to use the card in order to exhaust the balance in the transit and/or parking account.
+Upon termination of employment, the card will be deactivated.
+You may submit receipts, for any unreimbursed parking expenses incurred while employed, within the plan’s run out period.